lilisha100/doctest/docs/README.md

-# Integrate with Trulioo EmbedID
+# Integrate with Trulioo GlobalGateway EmbedID
+Trulioo's GlobalGateway EmbedID allows you to add identity verification and fraud detection to your digital onboarding process.

+This tutorial shows you the steps to integrate with Trulioo GlobalGateway EmbedID on your localhost.

 **Prerequisite**:
-- A Trulioo account (free)
+- A trial Trulioo account (free)
 - Any code or text editor
 - [node.js](https://nodejs.org/en/)

 ## Step 1: Install the `trulioo-middleware` SDK
+Trulioo has built several SDKs to assist you in your integration.

 1. In the command line, run the following:
    ```
    npm install trulioo-embedid-middleware